Comparing Pluralsight Flow (aka GitPrime) to Their Top 3 Competitors

 Summary of data sources underlying CEO-preferred metrics.
 Read more about methodology.

 It looks like a relatively even split between data sources utilized.
-"Issues" edges "Lines of Code" and "Commits" since it is the preferred data source underlying all five metrics highlighted by Pinpoint's CEO.
+"Issues" edges "Lines of Code" and "Commits" since it was the preferred data source underlying all five metrics highlighted by Pinpoint's CEO.

 If you'd like to learn more about how GitClear calculates Line Impact, or the average range of daily Line Impact, click here to learn more.